 Mustard Dill Tuna: Dill, 1 tbsp mustard, and chopped celery

-Tuna Fried Rice Saute cooked brown rice, chopped green or yellow onions, and egg whites in pan sprayed with butter flavor non-stick spray.
+Tuna-Fried Rice: Saute cooked brown rice, chopped green or yellow onions, and egg whites in pan sprayed with butter-flavored nonstick spray.
 Mix in tuna and serve.

-Old El Paso Tuna: 1 heaping tbsp spoon Salsa or 1 tbsp chopped green chiles.
+Old El Paso Tuna: 1 heaping tbsp salsa or 1 tbsp chopped green chiles

 Tuna Italiano: 1 tbsp Italian dressing or olive oil vinaigrette, fresh ground pepper

-Tuna Parmesan: Mix in1 tbsp catsup, tomato sauce, or spaghetti sauce.
-Sprinkle with breadcrumbs or a crushed cracker, top with 1 oz. low-fat mozzarella cheese.
+Tuna Parmesan: Mix in 1 tbsp ketchup, tomato sauce, or spaghetti sauce.
+Sprinkle with bread crumbs or a crushed cracker, top with 1 oz. low-fat mozzarella cheese.
 Cook in microwave or toaster oven until cheese melts.